PalmBeachPost/postgeo/readme.md

 In general
 ----------

 Pull requests are welcomed, as are suggestions.

-All credit goes to Palm Beach Newspapers, owner of The Palm Beach Post and Palm Beach Daily News, a Cox Media Group company.
+This began as a project for Palm Beach Newspapers, owner of The Palm Beach Post and Palm Beach Daily News, a Cox Media Group company.
+Micheal Beatty, @amikiri , stepped in from the blue and offered some wonderful improvements.